Energy Systems > Wind Power Systems

-Wind is like civil engineering: bespoke, location-specific, and constrained by physical scale and material inputs.
-Wind energy won't vanish, but its role will evolve toward gap-filling, utility-scale, coastal energy supply, and diversification rather than being the dominant growth engine like solar.
+Wind is like civil engineering: bespoke, location-specific, grid-centric, and constrained by physical scale and material inputs.
+Wind power won't vanish, but its role will evolve toward gap-filling, utility-scale, coastal energy supply, and diversification rather than being the dominant growth engine like solar.

-Solar energy, by contrast, is the "digital tech" of renewables — modular, mass-manufactured, globally traded, and on a predictable cost-down path.
+Solar power, by contrast, is the "digital tech" of renewables — modular, mass-manufactured, and on a predictable cost-down path.
 PV cells benefit from global semiconductor/manufacturing economies of scale, few moving parts, quickly deployed, and cheaply maintained.
+Solar is widely deployable, has strong onsite use, and a predictable diurnal profile.

 The following lists all wind farms and wind power projects 200 MW and greater in capacity by state in the U.S. The top 3 wind-power producing states are Texas, Iowa, and Oklahoma.